Bremerton Naval Shipyard

 Bremerton Naval Shipyard used asbestos for various products, equipment, and machinery for many decades.
 The shipyard became aware of the hazards of asbestos in the 1940s.
 Yet, a spokesperson for Bremerton said there was not enough for anyone to be fully aware of how hazardous it was.

-Nevertheless, the EPA designated the shipyard as a Superfund site.
 Along with thousands of workers placed at risk, anyone who lived in the general area was susceptible to inhaling deadly asbestos fibers on any given day.
 According to the EPA, up to 50,000 people live within a mile of the shipyard.

 Bremerton Naval Shipyard Asbestos Lawsuits and Investigations